MaxxRider/Leech-Pro/README.md

 * `YTDL_COMMAND`

-* `INDEX_LINK`: (Without `/` at last of the link, otherwise u will get problem) During creating index, plz fill `Default Root ID` with the id of your `DESTINATION_FOLDER` after creating.
+* `INDEX_LINK`: (Without `/` at last of the link, otherwise u will get error) During creating index, plz fill `Default Root ID` with the id of your `DESTINATION_FOLDER` after creating.
 Otherwise index will not work properly.
 ## Available Commands

 * `/ytdl`: This command should be used as reply to a [supported link](https://ytdl-org.github.io/youtube-dl/supportedsites.html)